highcharts/highcharts-angular/README.md

 ## Demo app

-Download the content of this github repository.
+Download (or clone) the contents of this github repository.

 In system console, in main repo folder run: